jlolling/talendcomp_tJasperReportExec/README.md

 # Talend Component tJasperReportExec
-This component can run a JasperReport inside a Talend Job.
+This component runs a JasperReport inside a Talend Job.
 * Can handle report parameters
 * Can use database connections as data source
 * Can check the given parameters against the report parameters